Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Let's Talk AI

-I'm always interested in connecting with IT leaders, researchers, and practitioners working on AI adoption, governance, and equity in higher ed.
+I'm always open to connecting with IT leaders, researchers, and practitioners working on AI adoption, governance, and support models in higher ed.

 Get In TouchDoctoral Research